Butler Twp. shootings: 911 calls, police report reveal new details in 4 deaths

 Some of the witnesses were able to provide a description of the Ford Edge, a partial license plate number and of Marlow.

-Marlow signed documents Thursday to waive extradition to Ohio, but it is unclear when he will return to face aggravated murder, burglary and weapons charges filed in Vandalia Municipal Court and a federal charge for unlawful flight to avoid prosecution.
+Marlow signed documents Aug.
+11 to waive extradition to Ohio.
+He was booked at 5 p.m.
+Wednesday into the Montgomery County Jail and could be arraigned as soon as Thursday.
+He faces aggravated murder, burglary and weapons charges filed in Vandalia Municipal Court and a federal charge for unlawful flight to avoid prosecution.

 Marlow was prohibited from possessing a firearm following a February 2020 aggravated menacing conviction.
 He also released a startling video on the internet after the shootings.